← Home

 Light

-As a Christian who happens to be a professor, I use this section of the website to share books and podcasts that have shaped my faith in God and to stimulate a conversation about faith and social science.
+As a Christian who happens to be a professor, I use this section to share books and podcasts that have shaped my faith and to stimulate a conversation about faith and social science.

 Books